Andrew Morton (writer): Other publications

 Morton received public attention after Diana's death, when he revealed the extent of her collaborations with him.
 He achieved greater prominence in the United States after the publication of Monica's Story.
 After Monica's Story, Morton investigated a mining disaster, which led to his first non-royal journalistic account, Nine for Nine: The Pennsylvania Mine Rescue Miracle.
 He also wrote an authorised biography of Kenyan president Daniel arap Moi.
 The book resulted in a libel case brought against Morton by a Kenyan judge – Morton lost the case and was ordered to pay £45,700 in damages.
 Morton then moved on to the "king and queen of pop culture", as he termed them, David Beckham and his wife Victoria.
 Posh and Becks became a No. 1 best-seller in the UK.

 Soon after, Morton announced that he would be taking on the "queen of pop", Madonna.
 Despite a seven-figure advance by St. Martin's Press and a 500,000-copy first printing, Madonna failed to make waves in North America, where it spent only two weeks on The New York Times best-seller list (peaking at No. 8).
 By contrast, J. Randy Taraborrelli's Madonna: An Intimate Biography, released at the same time, became a massive best-seller in the United Kingdom (although it only made The New York Times extended best-seller list).
 Morton subsequently wrote another Diana book titled In Pursuit of Love, with information that he had left unaddressed, which made The New York Times best-seller list.

-Morton also wrote an unauthorized biography of Angelina Jolie.
-Janet Maslin highlighted the lack of sources noted in the book in a review in The New York Times, saying "the people most eager to tell him about Ms. Jolie are people who don’t know her, so that the book is shrink-wrapped in glib insights from dubious psychiatric talents".
-Allen Barra described it as "the worst book in the 21st century so far" in a Salon review which summarized the book as "ill-informed, moralistic and just plain mean".
+Morton also wrote an unauthorised biography of Angelina Jolie.
+Janet Maslin highlighted the lack of sources noted in the book in a review in The New York Times, saying "the people most eager to tell him about Ms. Jolie are people who don't know her, so that the book is shrink-wrapped in glib insights from dubious psychiatric talents".
+Allen Barra described it as "the worst book in the 21st century so far" in a Salon review which summarised the book as "ill-informed, moralistic and just plain mean".